 What sets us apart from others is personal attention.
-We often describe our service model as “concierge-class”, meaning we work with care and urgency to each client on a case by case basis.
-Calls are answered in person by a knowledgeable technician.
+We often describe our service model as “concierge-class”, meaning we work with care and urgency to each client on a case by case basis, and calls are answered in person by a knowledgeable technician.
 We strive to earn long-lasting relationships so you know you have someone to count on for any technical situation.